drostlab/metablastr/README.md

 # metablastr

-### Perform Local BLAST Searches and Data Analysis on a Metagenomic Scale
+### An easy way to perform local large-scale BLAST searches with R

 The Basic Local Alignment Search Tool (BLAST) finds regions of sequence similarity between a query and a subject sequence or sequence database.